Mount Elbrus - South Route - Russia

 - Sunglasses (100% UV)

 - Walking boots

-- Plastic mountain boots
+- Plastic mountain boots or good quality hybrids.

 - Fleece gloves